+Pleasure and Reward System Governed by the BrainThe pleasure and reward system is one of the most important systems that the brain regulates in humans.
+It gives us the “nudge” we need to eat, drink and be sexually active.
+All these activities are needed to ensure the continued survival of our species.
+The way the reward system operates is also an important factor in many types of addictive behavior.
 Professor Scott Thompson, Ph.D., the leader of the research team, stated that the two parts of the brain (the hippocampus and the nucleus accumbens) are known to be important in processing rewarding experiences for humans.
 He went on to say that the communication between the two is stronger in a case of addiction, although the underlying mechanisms were unknown to the team.

 After declaring the US in the midst of a public health emergency in 2017 due to the opioid crisis, The President signed a bill into law that experts believe will help to curb the opioid crisis.
 The new legislation is called the SUPPORT for Patients and Communities Act.

 Private Companies on Board with New InitiativesThe White House has also pointed to new initiatives from private companies: • Amazon has programmed its Alexa voice service to answer consumers’ questions about opioids and addiction. • Blue Cross Blue Shield, the major insurance provider, will establish a national toll-free phone number to help US residents locate drug and alcohol treatment centers. • Biopharmaceutical company Emergent BioSolutions will offer free Narcan nasal sprayers at over 16,500 public libraries and 2,700 YMCAs.
 Narcan, when administered to someone experiencing an opioid overdose, can help reverse the condition.